benjamine/gdrive-mcp/README.md

 This will:
 1. ✅ Open your browser for Google authorization
 2. ✅ Handle the OAuth2 callback automatically
-3. ✅ Display your configuration ready to copy
+3. ✅ Securely store credentials in your system keychain
-4. ✅ Give you everything needed for Claude Desktop
+4. ✅ Display configuration ready to copy

 **Example output:**
 ```